fab13n/jsview/README.md

 optional arguments:
   -h, --help            show this help message and exit -w WIDTH, --width WIDTH
-                        Set the ideal width of the output text; default=80 -i INDENT, --indent INDENT
+                        Set the ideal width of the output text; if unspecified, try to fit the terminal's width as returned by stty.
+  -i INDENT, --indent INDENT
                         Indentation, in number of space characters; default=2 -o OUTPUT, --output OUTPUT